Thomas Smith (finance professor)

 Thomas (Tom) Smith (born 17 May 1958) is an Australian finance academic.
 He has been ranked as the number one finance academic in Australia and New Zealand by both the Journal of Financial Literature and the Pacific Basin Finance Journal.

 Biography

+After undergraduate and postgraduate studies at the University of Queensland (Bachelor of Commerce (Honours) 1980, Masters in Financial Management 1982) where he was the recipient of numerous academic and merit awards.
+He completed his PhD studies at Stanford Graduate School of Business.

+He has held appointments at Duke University (1988–1995), Australian Graduate School of Management (1995–2002), Australia National University (2003–2011) and the University of Queensland (2012–2017).
+At UQ Business School, he held the Frank Finn Chair in Finance.